glab2019/MADDPG-Based-MCS/README.md

 ## Introduction

-This is a repository for "This is a repository for "Multi-Agent Actor-Critic Network-Based Incentive Mechanism for Mobile Crowdsensing in Industrial System".
+This is a repository for "[Multi-Agent Actor-Critic Network-Based Incentive Mechanism for Mobile Crowdsensing in Industrial System](https://ieeexplore.ieee.org/document/9201550)".

 ## Installation